- 1 tbsp olive oil

-While the turkey comes to room temperature, fill your kettle and boil it.
+While the turkey comes to room temperature, make a giblet stock.
+Fill your kettle and boil it.
 Peel and thickly slice the onion.
-Scrub and thickly slicel the carrot.
-Trim the celery stick and roughly chop it.
-Pour 1 tbsp oil into a pan and warm to a medium-high heat.
+Scrub and thickly slice the carrot.
+Trim the celery and roughly chop it.
+Pour 1 tbsp olive oil into a pan and warm to a medium-high heat.
 Add the giblets.
 Season with salt and pepper.
 Fry for 3-4 mins, turning, till browned.

-Add the onion, carrot and celery and drop in the bouquet garni.
-Pour 800ml hot water from the kettle into the pan.
-Bring to the boil, then cover the pan, reduce to a gentle simmer and cook for 1 hr.
-When cooked, strain it through a sieve into a jug.
+Add the onion, carrot and celery to the pan.
+Drop in the bouquet garni.
+Pour in 800ml boiling water.
+Bring to the boil, then cover the pan with a lid, reduce to a gentle simmer and cook for 1 hr.
+When cooked, strain the stock into a jug.

 While the stock simmers, heat your oven to 180°C/Fan 160°C/Gas 4.
-Make the clementine and bay leaf butter: finely grate the zest from the clementine into a bowl, then slice the clementines into thick rounds.
-Snip 3 bay leaves into fine shreds and add to the bowl (keep the remaining bay leaves for your Mulled Red Cabbage).
-Add 50g of the butter (keep the rest for your other recipes) with a good pinch of salt and pepper and mash together with a fork.
+Make the clementine and bay leaf butter: finely grate the clementine zest into a bowl, then slice the clementines horizontally into thick rounds and spread them out in a large roasting tin.
+Set aside.
+Snip 3 bay leaves into fine shreds and add them to the bowl (keep the remaining bay leaves for your Mulled Red Cabbage).
+Add 50g of the butter (keep the rest for later, and your other recipes) with a pinch of salt and pepper and mash together with a fork.

-Weigh your turkey to check how much it weighs exactly.
-Lay the clementine slices in a large roasting tin, then pop the turkey on top, breast-side down.
+Weigh your turkey to check its exact weight.
+Pop the turkey on top of the clementines, breast-side down.
 Pour 500ml boiling water around (but not over) the turkey.
-Put the turkey in the oven on the middle shelf.
+Pop the turkey in the oven on the middle shelf.
 Roast for 1 hr (this is the same, whether your bird weighs nearer 4kg or 5kg).

-After 1 hr, take the turkey out of the oven and carefully turn it over so it’s breast-side up (make sure to protect your hands from the heat and have some sturdy spatulas to help with turning it).
-Dot the butter all over the top of the turkey.
-Use a sharp knife or skewer to slice right through the skin between the leg and breast to allow the juices to drain out and the thighs to cook.
+After 1 hr, take the turkey out of the oven and carefully turn it over so it’s breast-side up (protect your hands from the heat and have some sturdy spatulas to help turn it).
+Dot the clementine and bay butter over the top of the turkey.
+Use a sharp knife to slice through the skin between the legs and breast to allow the juices to drain out and help the thighs to cook.
+Insert the meat thermometer into a thigh.
 Top up the liquid in the tin with 250ml boiling water.
-Return the turkey to the oven and roast for another 1 hr.
+Return to the oven and roast for another 1 hr.
 If your turkey is closer to 4kg, then you only need to roast it for 45 mins more.

 When the turkey has 40 mins remaining, make the herby lemon stuffing.
-Open the packet and pour the contents into a bowl.
-Add 30g of the butter and pour over 200ml boiling water.
+Open the packet and pour the stuffing mix into a bowl.
+Add 30g of the butter and pour over 300ml boiling water.
 Stir well and let stand for 5 mins.
-Scoop the stuffing into a small ovenproof dish and roast for 25-30 mins till browned and crisp.
+Scoop the stuffing mixture into a small ovenproof dish and bake for 25-30 mins till browned and crisp.
 Remove from the oven and cover with foil.
 Set aside to keep warm.

 Meanwhile, make the gravy.
 Melt 20g butter in a pan and warm to medium heat.
 Stir 2 tbsp flour into the melted butter and cook, stirring, for 2 mins.
 Slowly pour in the strained giblet stock and stir to incorporate.
 Bring the pan to a gentle simmer and cook for 20 mins, till the gravy has thickened, then set aside, lid on.

-To check the turkey is ready, insert a skewer into one of thighs.
-If the juices run clear, it’s ready.
-Transfer the turkey to a board.
-Wrap loosely in foil and rest for 1 hr.
-Pour the roasting tin juices into a measuring jug.
+When the meat thermometer hits 60-65 °C (see timings tip, below), transfer the turkey to a board, wrap loosely in foil and rest for 1 hr.
+Pour the roasting juices into a jug, discarding the clementines.
 Let it sit for 15-30 mins so the fat rises to the surface.
 Skim off the fat.
-Pour the roasting juices into the gravy, stir well then reheat.
-Taste the gravy and add more salt or pepper if needed.
-Serve the roast turkey with the gravy and herby lemon stuffing.
+Pour the juices into the gravy, stir then reheat.
+Serve the turkey with the gravy, the herby lemon stuffing and the cranberry sauce.